DUI Defense Attorney in Hancock County

 Below are the potential penalties you will face if convicted for a first-time DUI offense:

-- If your first-time offense is an aggravated DUI, you can face up to 6 months in jail.
-There is no mandatory minimum for non-aggravated first-time offenses.
+- Regardless of if your first-time offense is an aggravated or non-aggravated DUI, you can face up to 6 months in jail.

-- If your first-time offense is an aggravated DUI, you might have to pay a fine between $100 and $1,000.
-For non-aggravated first-time offenses, you can pay a fine between $100 and $500.
+- If your first-time offense is an aggravated DUI, you might have to pay a fine between $200 and $1,000.
+For non-aggravated first-time offenses, your fine will be between $100 and $500.

 Any subsequent DUI convictions will result in steeper penalties and, if convicted for a third time, your license can potentially be revoked for life.